Waste Education Programs and Events

 Second Hand Saturday

-All registered garage sale listings will appear on the Second Hand Saturday website and the free Second Hand Saturday App, which can be downloaded from the Apple App Store or Google Play.
+All registered garage sale listings will appear on the Second Hand Saturday website, local newspaper and FREE Second Hand Saturday App, which can be downloaded from the Apple App store or Google Play.

 Have Your Say...